 What is a pump-and-dump scam?

 In many cases, the investment is hyped up with the promise of access to “insider” knowledge or “getting in on the ground floor.”
-The investment might be shared through newsletters, on message boards, or via social media.
-As more people buy, the price rises and it appears as though buyers could potentially profit.
-Often, false information about the investment is used to attempt to convince people to buy shares.
+The investment might be shared through newsletters, message boards, or social media.
+As more people buy, the price rises, and it appears as though buyers could potentially profit.
+Often, false information about the investment is used to convince people to buy shares.

 Later, during the dump portion of the scam, the fraudsters liquidate their positions.
-They sell their shares of the investment at an inflated price, earning their profits.
+They sell their investment shares at an inflated price, earning their profits.
 Eventually, there is more selling than buying, so the investment price drops.
-The people who bought shares while the price was on its way up, watch as their profits disappear and they are left with a large number of almost-worthless shares that they can only sell at a loss.
+The people who bought shares while the price was on its way up watch as their profits disappear, and they are left with a large number of almost-worthless shares that they can only sell at a loss.

-It’s important to pay attention to red flags in order to reduce your chances of being a victim of a crypto pump-and-dump.
+It’s important to pay attention to red flags to reduce your chances of being a victim of a crypto pump-and-dump scheme.
 Here are some things to watch out for:

 - New token with a rapid rise in price: One of the biggest red flags is when a new or unknown token suddenly sees a rapid rise in price.
 This can be an indication someone is trying to pump up the token.